Arunima003/doraemonandshinchan/README.md

 # doraemonandshinchan
-shinchan is better than doraemon.
+doraemon is better than shinchan.